|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This web page introduces basic spheromak concepts.

 A spheromak locally concentrates electric and magnetic field energy.
+This concentration of energy gives a charged particle part of its rest mass.

 Spheromak fields decay rapidly with increasing radial distance but extend to infinity.